Azure/azure-sdk-for-ios/README.md

 AzureCore is a shared dependency of the other four SDKs.
 It includes functionality like secure storage, reachablility, logging, etc.

-API reference and feature coverage can be found on the [AzureCore README](AzureCore)

 ### [AzureMobile](AzureMobile)
 ![Current State: Development](https://img.shields.io/badge/Current_State-Development-blue.svg)

 AzureMobile is an SDK that connects to services deployed using [Azure.Mobile](https://aka.ms/mobile).

-[API reference](https://github.com/Azure/Azure.iOS/wiki/AzureMobile) and [samples](https://github.com/Azure/Azure.iOS/wiki/AzureMobile) will be published on our [wiki](https://github.com/Azure/Azure.iOS/wiki).

 ### [AzureAuth](AzureAuth)